sarchlab/mgpusim/doc/prepare_benchmarks.md

 ## Run a Kernel

 Finally we can run kernels on the GPU simulator.
-But before we launch the kernel, we need to formally define the kernel argument as a struct.
+But before we launch the kernel, we need to formally define the kernel arguments as a struct.
 For example, the OpenCL kernel signature of the FIR kernel is as follows:

 ```opencl
 __kernel void FIR(